bisasuraj/my_portfolio_code/README.md

 The code uses the three.js library to create the 3D scene and the character controller.
 The three.js library is a powerful JavaScript library for creating 3D graphics.

+### Note:
+Most of the code is in main.js file and dist directory is the hosted.
+Im using vite to bundle and host this project.

 ## To:do
-Making it compatable with mobile
+Making it compatable with mobile.
-Adding more of the projects I've done implimenting a raycaster for users to click on the 3d objects to redirect
+Adding more of the projects I've done. implimenting a raycaster for users to click on the 3d objects to redirect.